kryptokrona/kryptokrona-docs/docs/guides/wallets/Making-a-Wallet.md

 ## Proton Wallet (GUI Wallet)

 Proton Wallet is a wallet inspired by Electrum's QT Client.
-It's fast, compatible with the TurtlePay™ Blockchain Cache, and utilizing the latest in wallet backend technologies from the core TurtleCoin™ team.
+It's fast and utilizing the latest in wallet backend technologies from the core Kryptokrona™ team.
 It's also open sourced and available on every major OS.
-You can download it [here](http://getproton.org/), or view the source code [here](https://github.com/turtlecoin/turtle-wallet-proton)
+You can download it [here](http://getproton.org/), or view the source code [here](https://github.com/Kryptokrona/turtle-wallet-proton)

 If you would like to use it, you can check out [this guide](Using-Proton-Wallet)

 ## Shellnet (Web Wallet)

-Shellnet is a web wallet made by dsanon, and supports all the basic features you'd want in a TurtleCoin wallet, including exporting your keys
+Shellnet is a web wallet made by dsanon, and supports all the basic features you'd want in a Kryptokrona wallet, including exporting your keys

 If you would like to use it, check out the guide [here](Using-Shellnet)